Bumblebee (Transformers): Transformers: Armada

-A PVC figurine was made for Perceptor/Bumble, part of the tenth act of Super Collection Figures made by Takara.
-There are two versions: one in cartoon colors and one in a silver color scheme.

 Transformers: Energon

 Bumblebee is a member of Rodimus's crew from Transformers: Energon.
 He appears only in a flashback and looks exactly like his Generation 1 counterpart.
 Bumblebee was originally supposed to be one of the main characters of the "Unicron Trilogy" but was replaced by Hot Shot.

-Animated Series
+Animated series

 Led by Rodimus, the crew left Cybertron 8,000 years ago and created a new home world on the planet Omnitron.